Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

 - Don’t add any extra pressure on yourself.

-- Try to enjoy exercising at a lesser intensity (it’s not for long).
+- Try to enjoy gentle postnatal exercise.
+Embrace working out at a lesser intensity (it’s not for long).

 In fact, in taking a slower approach, you’re more likely to get your energy, strength and fitness back faster as you minimise the risk of injury or burn out.
 Sometimes in life, it really does pay to be the tortoise and not the hare!